Dewiiid/3ds-homebrew-browser/README.md

 * zeta0134 for development on both the client and server
 * smealum, fincs, and gemisis for the SMDH reading code, which was taken from the Homebrew Menu/Launcher
-* smealum, whose code was used as a basis for the fnt file converter
+* smealum, whose code was used as a basis for the font file converter